Slewog/MicroDomo/README.md

 - Uncomment the blocked functions and upload the program again to the arduino, remembering to disconnect the bluetooth module during handling.

-# Developed by Slewog for the ASBL Microbus
+# Developed by Slewog for the ASBL Micrbus.